Alternative dispute resolution: Party-directed mediation

-Party-directed mediation (PDM) is an approach to mediation that seeks to empower each party in a dispute, enabling each party to have more direct influence upon the resolution of a conflict, by offering both means and processes for enhancing the negotiation skills of contenders.
+Party-directed mediation (PDM) is an approach to mediation that seeks to empower each party in a dispute, enabling each party to have a more direct influence upon the resolution of a conflict, by offering both means and processes for enhancing the negotiation skills of contenders.
 The intended prospect of party-directed mediation is to improve upon the ability and willingness of disputants to deal with subsequent differences.

 Collaborative law

 In collaborative law or collaborative divorce, each party has an attorney who facilitates the resolution process within specifically contracted terms.
 The parties reach an agreement with the support of the attorneys (who are trained in the process) and mutually agreed experts.
 No one imposes a resolution on the parties.

 Arbitration

 In arbitration, participation is typically voluntary, and there is a third party who, as a private judge, imposes a resolution.
 Arbitrations often occur because parties to contracts agree that any future dispute concerning the agreement will be resolved by arbitration.
 This is known as a 'Scott Avery Clause'.
 In recent years, the enforceability of arbitration clauses, particularly in the context of consumer agreements (e.g., credit card agreements), has drawn scrutiny from courts.
 Although parties may appeal arbitration outcomes to courts, such appeals face an exacting standard of review.